Why Is My AC Making a Clicking Noise?

-If you think you may have a bad contactor, reach out to a Patrick Riley professional.
+If you think you may have a bad contactor, reach out to a Patrick Riley professional by calling 602-286-0027 or scheduling an appointment online.
 This piece of your AC unit can store a high voltage, and attempting to repair or replace a contactor without precaution could result in an electrocution or in damage to your AC system.

 Clicking Noise #2: Dead capacitor

 The capacitor is essentially a large battery that helps “start up” your outdoor unit.

 Just like any battery, over time, capacitors lose their charge, and the clicking noise from the AC you’re hearing is usually an indication your outdoor AC unit is attempting to turn on but is unable to start.

 Alternatively, capacitors can also die out prematurely.
 So if you remember getting a new one in the past couple years, it could have experienced physical damage, overheating, or a greater voltage than it can handle.